Services

 Why Smart Teams Make This Mistake

-Career incentives reward "new" — Designers and PMs get promoted for launching new things, not for maintaining existing things.
-"I maintained feature parity during a major redesign" doesn't sound impressive in a performance review.
-"I reimagined our entire user experience" does.
+Career incentives reward “new” — Designers and PMs get promoted for launching new things, not for maintaining existing things.

 Companies conflate change with progress — In fast-moving tech companies, there's pressure to constantly evolve.
-Standing still feels like falling behind.
-But sometimes the right move is to not change things that work.

 Teams fall in love with their vision — When you've spent months designing something new, it's easy to convince yourself it's better.
-You become invested in the solution you've created, rather than the problem you're solving.

 User research can be misinterpreted — When you show users a new design, they often say positive things.
 But they're reacting to the demo, not to the reality of switching.
-The true test comes when you take away what they're used to.

 The Path Forward: What Sonos Did (And What Anyone Can Learn)